Unity-Technologies/ml-agents/docs/best-practices.md

 # Environment Design Best Practices

 ## General
-* It is often helpful to being with the simplest version of the problem, to ensure the agent can learn it.
+* It is often helpful to start with the simplest version of the problem, to ensure the agent can learn it.
 From there increase complexity over time.
 This can either be done manually, or via Curriculum Learning, where a set of lessons which progressively increase in difficulty are presented to the agent ([learn more here](../docs/curriculum.md)).
-* When possible, It is often helpful to ensure that you can complete the task by using a Player Brain to control the agent.
+* When possible, it is often helpful to ensure that you can complete the task by using a Player Brain to control the agent.

 ## Rewards
 * The magnitude of any given reward should typically not be greater than 1.0 in order to ensure a more stable learning process.
 * Positive rewards are often more helpful to shaping the desired behavior of an agent than negative rewards.
 * For locomotion tasks, a small positive reward (+0.1) for forward velocity is typically used.
-* If you want the agent the finish a task quickly, it is often helpful to provide a small penalty every step (-0.05) that the agent does not complete the task.
+* If you want the agent to finish a task quickly, it is often helpful to provide a small penalty every step (-0.05) that the agent does not complete the task.
 In this case completion of the task should also coincide with the end of the episode.
 * Overly-large negative rewards can cause undesirable behavior where an agent learns to avoid any behavior which might produce the negative reward, even if it is also behavior which can eventually lead to a positive reward.

 ## States